-The information in this section refers only to features installed or adapted to the dash and driver compartment area by Winnebago Industries.
+The information in this section refers only to features installed or adapted to the dash and driver compartment area by Winnebago Industries[®].
 It also includes passenger seating in the living area of the coach.

-See your chassis manual for all original chassis related controls, instrumentation, switches and other features.
+See the chassis manual in your InfoCase for all original chassis related controls, instrumentation, switches, and other features.
 This includes items such as transmission, parking brakes, cruise control, gauges, wipers, lights, etc.